Gordon Mathers: Career

-In January 2021 he played in the PDC UK Q-school and although he was unable to win the Tour card directly, he placed 8th in the UK Q-school Order of Merit and earned a two-year Tour card.
+In January 2021 he played in UK Q-School and although he was unable to win the Tour Card directly, he placed 8th in the UK Q-School Order of Merit and earned a two-year Tour Card.
 In his first season as a professional, he played in the 2021 UK Open, where he lost in the first round to Kirk Shepherd.
 Throughout the season, Mathers appeared only in Players Championship tournaments and failed to qualify for any other major tournaments.
 In November he lost in the final of the PDPA Qualifier for the 2022 PDC World Darts Championship against Nick Kenny.
 He served as a second reserve player for the World Championship and after the withdrawals of Charles Losper (replaced by Mike De Decker) and Juan Rodriguez, Mathers entered the tournament as the second highest ranked runner-up from the PDPA Qualifier.
-In the first round he played Jason Heaver and lost 1-3 in sets.
+In the first round he played Jason Heaver and lost 1–3 in sets.
+He lost his Tour Card at the end of 2022.

+After a period without a Tour Card, Mathers played mainly on the DPA Pro Tour and after taking advice from his family and the past tragedy of his father dying at just 57 due to heart failure, Mathers underwent the body transformation in 2024 following a 50kg weight loss.

+Mathers made a notable comeback by winning the DPA Oceanic Masters in October 2024, where he enjoyed straight-sets 2–0 wins over Brian Corbett and Craig Caldwell in his opening two matches, before enjoying a trio of 3–1 victories on his way to the title.
+He saw off New Zealand's Mark Cleaver in the quarter-finals and then overcame emerging youngster Jaymie Hilton-Jones in the semifinals, after what he met Harley Kemp in final.
+After losing the final's opening leg, Mathers won six in a two to open up a two-set lead, with Kemp taking the third in a decider before wrapping up victory by taking the fourth 3–1.
+This title secured his return to the 2025 PDC World Darts Championship, where he lost 3–2 to Ricky Evans in the first round.